 The attending physician may also recommend treating any associated psychosis or behavioral agitation with antipsychotic medications if those symptoms are present.
 These drugs have been found to be somewhat effective in reducing hallucinations and behavioral problems, but they have not been approved for use in dementia patients by the FDA and their use is considered very controversial.

 Each year, advances in research science and biomedical technology continue to shed new light on the underlying nature of the brain diseases that cause dementia.
-And with the aging baby boomer population, the government is on a mission to learn more about dementia and cure Alzheimer’s disease by 2025.

 With these new discoveries come renewed hope that scientists will someday soon develop an effective cure or preventive for the millions who suffer from it.
 But while progress has been rapid, it is not always steady, tidy, nor linear, so it’s extremely difficult, if not impossible, for the average person to keep up with the latest dementia information.
 That’s why it’s so important to consult with a qualified physician (such as a geriatric internist, a geriatric psychiatrist or a neurologist) who is informed of the most recent advances in diagnosis and treatment.
 Talk to your doctor about the options, resources, and dementia information available to you in your area-she or he may be just the right person who can help you, or may be able to refer you to a specialist who can.
 If you suspect that you or someone you love may have dementia, don’t wait to act-the sooner you find out what’s wrong, the sooner you or your loved one can be helped.